cornerstonejs/cornerstone3D/packages/docs/docs/contribute/playwright-tests.md

 };
 ```

 It's okay if the screenshot doesn't exist yet, this will be dealt with in the next step.
 Once you have defined your screenshot path, you can use the `checkForScreenshot` function in your test to capture the screenshot.
-For example, if you would like to capture a screenshot after a measurement is added, you can use the following code snippet:
+For example, if you would like to capture a screenshot of the `cornerstone-canvas` element after a measurement is added, you can use the following code snippet:

 ```ts
 import { test } from '@playwright/test';